Moments of Truth

 These days, besides your patient care, how you treat a patient when they have a non-health care problem can be one of the most memorable ways of creating a positive and lasting impression.

-During the summer of 2021 I'm exploring the 13 most important moments of truth in a chiropractic practice.
-There are many others.
+During the summer of 2021 I'm exploring 13 of the most important moments of truth in a chiropractic practice.
+There are others.
 But it's a great place to start.
 Use them to springboard conversations at your team meetings.
-Brainstorm with your team and "romance" each one to exceed patient expectations and systematically produce an optimal patient experience.
+Brainstorm with your team and "romance" each one to delight and exceed patient expectations, systematically producing a memorable patient experience.

-Only as you deliver remarkable service (which is defined by patients, not you), are they likely to remark about you to others.
+Only as you deliver remarkable service (defined by patients), are they likely to remark about you to others.
 And being remarkable is what fuels referrals—even more so than great results.
 It's the greatest compliment any service provider can receive.

 13 Moments of truth in a chiropractic practice: